Cardiovascular Health

 • If you’re feeling depressed, find support.
 Studies have linked ongoing depression (a reality for many people living with HIV) to an increased risk for heart disease.
 If you’re feeling sad or down, especially for long periods, seek the emotional support of nonjudgmental friends and family members, access the counselling services and peer support offered by many HIV and community health organizations, and/or seek the help of a knowledgeable healthcare provider.

 • Exercise regularly.
 Regular exercise strengthens the heart, reduces blood pressure, improves cholesterol levels, relieves stress, helps with weight management and can decrease insulin resistance and help improve blood sugar levels.
-If you’ve already had cardiovascular problems, check in with your doctor about what is appropriate for you before starting an exercise program.
+If you’ve already had cardiovascular problems, check in with your healthcare provider about what is appropriate for you before starting an exercise program.

-Some HIV and community organizations have a dietitian onsite.
+Some HIV and community organizations have a registered dietitian onsite.
 If you are looking for someone who can advise you on your diet or support you as you change your eating habits, ask your local HIV or community health organization if you can make an appointment with a registered dietitian or nutritionist.

 • Manage your lipid levels.
 The standard medical advice for people with high triglyceride and bad cholesterol levels is to consume less fat.
 But changing what you eat is unlikely to be of substantial benefit if your HIV meds are the main cause of the problem.
-On the other hand, if your diet is heavy on trans fats (spring rolls, French fries and doughnuts, for example), then diet could certainly be contributing to your unhealthy lipid levels.
+On the other hand, if your diet is heavy on trans fats (spring rolls, French fries and doughnuts, for example) and excess carbs, then diet could certainly be contributing to your unhealthy lipid levels.
 In such cases, it could help to consume less fat and sugar and cut out trans fats altogether, while eating more fruit, vegetables and whole grains (sources of soluble fibre that can block cholesterol absorption).
 Consuming additional soluble fibre in the form of psyllium seed (Metamucil) may also be useful.
-While your triglyceride and bad cholesterol levels are elevated, consider taking nutritional supplements to help protect against cardiovascular damage (see “Cholesterol-lowering agents”).
+While your triglyceride and bad cholesterol levels are elevated, consider taking nutritional supplements to help protect against cardiovascular damage (see “Cholesterol-lowering agents.”)

 • Avoid street drugs that can harm your heart.
 Cocaine, amphetamines (speed), crystal meth and ecstasy can all raise your blood pressure and body temperature, make your heart beat faster and narrow the blood vessels that feed the heart in a way that greatly increases your risk of heart attack.
 Heroin can cause arrythmias and pulmonary edema (fluid in the lungs that can make it difficult to breathe).
 Also, injecting drugs can sometimes result in serious heart infections.
-If using such drugs is an issue for you, seek assistance in quitting or cutting down from an addictions counsellor or ask your doctor to refer you to someone who can help you make the changes you want.
+If using such drugs is an issue for you, seek assistance in quitting or cutting down from an addictions counsellor or ask your healthcare provider to refer you to someone who can help you make the changes you want.

 Taking these steps can greatly reduce your cardiovascular risk and improve your heart health.
 Not only that, but chances are you’ll look and feel better too.